sre-norns/wyrd/pkg/bark/README.md

-### Filters: `ContentTypeApi`
+### Middleware: `ContentTypeAPI`
-This function produces `gin.HandlerFunc` as middleware to add support for response marshaler selection based on [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) HTTP Request header.
+This function returns `gin.HandlerFunc` as middleware to add support for response marshaler selection based on [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) HTTP Request header.

 It is expected to be used in conjunction with `bark.MarshalResponse` and `bark.ReplyResourceCreated` method that select recommended marshaler method to be used for http response.